ktwindmill/DreamInGrid/README.md

 ## DreamInGrid

-This is a fork of [n1ckfg's (Nick Fox-Gieg) Processing Shader Examples](https://github.com/genekogan/Processing-Shader-Examples/), adapted into a VJing app using [Minim](https://code.compartmental.net/minim/)'s beat analysis and audio buffer and an extension of the original P5Control shader switching backend.
+This is a fork of [n1ckfg's Processing Shader Examples](https://github.com/genekogan/Processing-Shader-Examples/), adapted into a VJing app using [Minim](https://code.compartmental.net/minim/)'s beat analysis and audio buffer and an extension of the original P5Control shader switching backend.
 At present, it only modifies the `ColorShaders` folder.

 The app can run itself, using randomised values, or can be run manually as a VJ app, using the following hotkeys: